Brendacg616/automodelcar-cic-ipn/README.md

 > git clone https://github.com/Conilo/automodelcar-cic-ipn.git

 ## Build the code:
-Then it's necesarry to compile the code (also after modifiying any file or node source).
+Then, it's necesarry to compile the code (also after modifiying any file or node source).
 To do so, type:

 > bash compile.bash